kelseykm/vcard4/README.md

 ## Introduction

-* This is a vCard JavaScript library that implements RFC 6350 fully
+* This is a vCard JavaScript library that implements RFC6350 fully, along with RFC6350 extensions including RFC6474

 * That RFC defines the vCard data format for representing and exchanging a variety of information about individuals and other entities (e.g., formatted and structured name and delivery addresses, email address, multiple telephone numbers, photograph, logo, audio clips, etc.)